MAKE-UP SCHEDULE FOR CANCELLED EXAMS TODAY

 - ENGL 316: 3 s.h.
 Business Writing (AW) - Informative and persuasive writing in business and industry.
 Extensive practice in writing letters, memorandums, proposals and reports.
 Emphasis on business writing strategies and processes.
 Prereq: ENGL 110 or equivalent, 60 s.h.

 G3 courses are the social science courses.
 In a G3 course you will develop the necessary tools of critical thinking, inquiry, and diplomacy to participate effectively in our democracy and the increasingly complex global society.
-G3 courses are selected from the following programs: African-American Studies, Anthropology, Business Administration, Economics, Geography, Government, History, International Studies, Latino Studies, Occupational Safety & Environmental Health, Psychology, Sociology, Social Work/Gerentology, or Women’s Studies.
+G3 courses are selected from the following programs: African-American Studies, Anthropology, Business Administration, Economics, Geography, Government, History, International Studies, Latino Studies, Occupational Safety & Environmental Health, Psychology, Sociology, Social Work/Gerontology, or Women’s Studies.
+View the Undergraduate Catalog (PDF) for G3 courses.

 First Year Inquiry Courses (UNIV 103) are designed for and are only taken by new first-year students.
 The registrar will automatically place students in these courses.
 Any student who did not take a UNIV 103 course may take any other course to fill its place.